poult-lab/daily-word/english_words_ learning.md

 /It's a milestone for the full resumption of the outbound travel, and will also strongly push the resumption of international flights, especially for Japan, Korea.

 "the act of beginning sth again after it has stopped"

-03.linger  [ˈlɪŋɡə(r)]

-[vi] The faint smell of her perfume lingered in the room.

-"to continue to exist for longer than expected"

-[vi] She lingered for a few minutes to talk to Nick.

-"to stay somewhere for longer because you do not want to leave; to spend a long time doing sth"

-[vi] His eyes lingered on the diamond ring on her finger.

-"to continue to look at sb/sth or think about sth for longer than usual"

-[vi] He lingered on for several months after the heart attack.

-"to stay alive but become weaker"